stravze/documentation/articles/azure/azs-how-create-aksengine.md

 #### Kubernetes cluster dashboard

-Provide the `-EnableDashboard` switched to the [DeployAshKubernetes.ps1](linkhere) script to be provided with access to the Kubernetes cluster dashboard.
+Provide the `-EnableDashboard` switch to the [DeployAshKubernetes.ps1](linkhere) script to be provided with access to the Kubernetes cluster dashboard.

 ## Deploying the AKS engine client VM and Kubernetes cluster